Production multitenancy

 |---|---|

-| PCI scope expands if any non-payment process can read the Stripe key | The Stripe key lives in the customer's Sealed profile, injected only into their sandbox; non-finance workers cannot see it |
+| PCI scope expands if any non-payment process can read the Stripe key | The Stripe key lives in the customer's Sealed profile and only finance-pool workers are dispatched their tasks (ships today); injecting it solely into their sandbox is the maturing runtime-enforcement end state |

-| You need to revoke a customer's keys instantly when they cancel | Sealed has a revocation API; future enqueues fail closed and in-flight runs abort or expire |
+| You need to revoke a customer's keys instantly when they cancel | Sealed has a revocation API and future enqueues fail closed against it today; mid-run (hard-revoke) abort of an in-flight run is part of the maturing runtime enforcement |

 | Auditor asks "show me the path of this credential from your secret store to the customer's running agent" | The Security tiers page documents the path; the Audit view records each step |